cyberbotics/webots/docs/guide/installation-procedure.md

 1. Download the "webots-{{ webots.version.package }}\_setup.exe" installation file from our [website](https://cyberbotics.com).
 2. Double click on this file.
 3. Follow the installation instructions.
+4. (Optional) Follow the [programming language setup](language-setup.md) instructions, if you plan on using specific languages such as Python or Java.

 It is possible to install Webots silently from an administrator DOS console, by typing: